Wheat near 9-year high, set for biggest weekly rise in four months - Up News Info

 Article content

+The most-active wheat contract on the Chicago Board Of Trade (CBOT) was up 0.4% at $8.15-3/4 a bushel, as of 0413 GMT.
+It closed 1.2% firmer on Thursday, when prices hit their highest since December 2012.
+Wheat has gained around 6.5% so far in the week.

-Soybeans have added 1.7% for the week after closing down 3.5% in the previous week, while corn is up 3.3% this week after a 2.7% drop in the previous week.
+Soybeans have added 1.7% for the week after closing 3.5% lower in the previous week while corn gained 3.4% so far this week after a 2.7% drop in the previous week.

 Support for the wheat market also stemmed from the prospect that Russia, the world’s top supplier, could curb exports.
 The country may change the way it calculates grain export taxes if prices rise further, Agriculture Minister Dmitry Patrushev said.
 Russia also plans to set export quotas for the first half of 2022.